kalisio/kApp/docs/guides/installing-kapp.md

 We recommand using our [CLI](https://kalisio.github.io/kdk/tools/cli.html#kdk-cli) but you can still proceed manually as explained below.
 :::

 First you have to ensure the [KDK prerequisites](https://kalisio.github.io/kdk/guides/development/setup.html#prerequisites) to run kApp from source code.
-Then the following commands, assuming you have a MongoDB instance running on local host and default port (27017), should launch your local instance of KApp.
+Then the following commands, assuming you have a MongoDB instance running on local host and default port (27017), should launch your local instance of kApp.

 Start by cloning all the modules/plugins you need and use [yarn/npm link](https://docs.npmjs.com/cli/link) to make them globally available to your Node.js installation:
 ```bash